Transcript from the video:

 All right.
 We’re waiting till we’re 45 degrees past our touchdown point.
 We’re beginning our base turn.

 So just like every landing approach, it’s important to be stabilized.
-They actually call that out specifically in the standards for this maneuver, for your checkride, that you have to have stabilized approach.
+They actually call that out specifically in the standards for this flight maneuver, for your checkride, that you have to have stabilized approach.
 We talk a little bit about how the approach is not that different at this point, turning from downwind to base from a normal approach to landing.

 So you need to make sure you’re doing all those good behaviors and good habits that you’ve been practicing thus far in your training.
 We’ll make a call here.